 Thomas Andrews, Titanic’s chief designer, actually proposed carrying more than 48 lifeboats while anticipating that the rule could change.
 However, the White Star Line decreed that only 20 lifeboats would be carried, meaning, they actually provided more than what was legally required.
 His designs were also turned down for being a waste of deck space for passengers to walk on.

 After the Titanic sank, the British and American boards recommended that ships should carry enough lifeboats to accommodate all passengers and crew aboard.

 The 20 lifeboats of Titanic were not used to its fullest capacity.
 Each lifeboat had a 40-person seating capacity, but at least four of them were filled with less than 20 people.
 One lifeboat was only filled with 12 passengers.

 Coincidentally, a lifeboat drill was originally scheduled to take place on the morning of April 14, the day the Titanic struck the iceberg.
-The ship’s crew has been taking part of these drills on a weekly basis.
-However, for some unknown reasons, Captain Edward J. Smith cancelled the drill.
-There is a speculation that the training could have lessened the number of casualties, if only the passengers knew what to do.
+The ship’s crew has been taking part in these drills on a weekly basis.
+However, for some unknown reasons, Captain Edward J. Smith canceled the drill.
+There is a speculation that the training could have lessened the number of casualties if only the passengers knew what to do.

 5. Ship designs were changed

 Design flaws caused the Titanic to fall easily into demise.
 Her ship hulls were formed by using reinforced steel plates held together by millions of rivets.
 During its time, it might be the most advanced material, but tests showed that it was brittle at temperatures as low as ice-water.